roman-milk/roman-milk.github.io/sherri-and-gail.md

+===

- ****** Sherri and Gail ****** byJust_Plain_Bob© When I was disconnecting the alligator clips I noticed that the tape counter was high which seemed odd since I almost never used the home phone.
+When I was disconnecting the alligator clips I noticed that the tape counter was high which seemed odd since I almost never used the home phone.
 I couldn't remember the last time I'd made a call or taken a call on the house phone.
 Even when Gail was constantly calling me and trying to get me to talk to her the calls were all to my cell or my phone at work and there had been few calls on the telephone answering machine.
 So why was the tape full?

  I hit 'rewind' until the tape was fully rewound and then I hit 'play', The first two calls were from Gail to her aunt about what to get her nephew for his birthday.
 The third call was to Marge to say that yes, we would be to dinner with the family on Friday.
 The fourth call changed my life.
 Gail got home from work about an hour before I did and that must have been when she made the call.